-Presentation of income statement items in the financial statements:
+Presentation of income statement items

-Net interest income Interest income and expenses on financial assets and liabilities, the amount of amortisation on the difference between the nominal and acquisition values, interest on interest-rate derivatives and fees that are accounted as part of the financial asset's effective interest Commission income and expenses Commission income from lending, deposits, commission income and expenses from payments and card business, commission income from securities Net investment income Sales gains and losses and dividend income from financial instruments measured at fair value, net gains from foreign currency transactions Other operating income Income from central credit institution services, development charges collected from banks and other operating income Personnel expenses Wages and salaries, social expenses and pension expenses Other operating expenses Other administrative expenses, expenses related to low-value and short-term leases, development expenses, charges to financial authorities and other expenses related to business operations Impairment losses on finan- cial assets Impairment losses on financial assets, expected credit losses and realised credit losses and cancellations of credit losses
+Net interest income Interest income and expenses on financial assets and liabilities, the amount of amortisation on the difference between the nominal and acquisition values, interest on interest-rate derivatives and fees that are accounted as part of the financial asset's effective interest Commission income and expenses Commission income from lending, deposits, commission income and expenses from payments and card business, commission income from securities Net investment income Sales gains and losses and dividend income from financial instruments measured at fair value, net gains from foreign currency transactions Other operating income Income from central credit institution services, shared service center fees collected from banks and other operating income Personnel expenses Wages and salaries, social expenses and pension expenses Other operating expenses Other administrative expenses, expenses related to low-value and short-term leases, development expenses, charges to financial authorities and other expenses related to business operations Impairment losses on finan- cial assets Impairment losses on financial assets, expected credit losses and realised credit losses and cancellations of credit losses they are directly linked to items entered into equity capital or other items in the statement of comprehensive income, in which case the tax effect is also included in these items.

-INCOME TAXES
+INCOME TAX

 The income statement includes taxes on Bonum Bank's taxable income for the financial year, adjustments to taxes from previous financial years and changes in deferred taxes.
-Tax expenses are recognised in the income statement except when they are directly linked to items entered into equity capital or other items in the statement of comprehensive income, in which case the tax effect is also included in these items.
+Tax expenses are recognised in the income statement except when